 - Enabling employees at all levels to have an opportunity to participate in decision-making processes around practices that have a direct impact on them, for example by having mechanisms for staff to contribute to organisational plans and policies

-Category winners have the opportunity to be selected for the prestigious Public Health Minister’s Award, while all finalists are considered for two special commendations given by Public Health England (PHE).
+Category winners have the opportunity to be selected for the prestigious Public Health Minister’s Award.

 The winners are announced at the annual RSPH Awards ceremony.